Glock DIY Guide: Disassembling the Trigger Module

 Then, simply disconnect hooked ends of the spring from the trigger bar and housing.
 Set the trigger bar and spring aside.

 Grasp the trigger-mechanism housing in one hand, and use a small flat-blade screwdriver, insert the blade into a hole in the left side, opposite of the connector.
 Slight pressure from the tip of the screwdriver will partially separate the connector from the body of the trigger-mechanism housing and allow you to pull it free with your fingers.
 (Note: this is the only way to properly remove the connector.
-Don’t attempt to lever it out the screwdriver, as will, bend, warp and subsequently ruin the connector.
+Don’t attempt to lever it out the screwdriver, as it will bend, warp and subsequently ruin the connector.

 Having completely disassembled your frame and slide, those two core components are now blank canvases, ready for new accessories that will make the pistol uniquely yours.